stacks-network/docs/src/pages/stacks-blockchain/stacking.md

 - Lock up Stacks tokens for a specified period
 - Set a Bitcoin address to receive rewards

-Token holders will have to use a wallet or exchange that supports participation in Stacking.
+Token holders will have to use software like apps, exchanges, or wallets that support participation in Stacking.

 [@page-reference | inline]
 | /stacks-blockchain/integrate-stacking